RobertoFreireFerrazPassos/Design-Patterns/README.md

 We used inheritance with PizzaStore, so everytime we add a new style of PizzaStore, we don't need to change the CreatePizza method.
 So, the CreatePizza method is closed for modification, but open for extension by its childs (ChicagoPizzaStore,NYPizzaStore,...)

+**Depend on abstractions.
+Do not depend on concrete classes.**

+We are depending on the abstractions, Pizza (Product) and PizzaStore (Creator).

 <p align="center">
   <img src="https://github.com/RobertoFreireFerrazPassos/Design-Patterns/blob/main/img/factorymethod1.png?raw=true">
 </p>